zchoolzboringzz/ZchoolsWeb/README.md

-# Zchool's Web V0.5 - The best Google Sites website for unblocked games!
+# Zchool's Web V0.6 - The best Google Sites website for unblocked games!
-My Google sites version of my website.
+My Original and always updated website can be found here.
 Website: https://sites.google.com/view/thezchoolsbestweb

 If that website is blocked, I got another website made with possibly more games than the original.